simbo1905/junit-js/README.md

 ## Using

-See the example tests in this repo in `ExampleTestSuite` that deliberately have failing tests to show that tests can fail.
+See the example tests in this repo in `ExampleTestSuite` that deliberately has failing tests to show that tests can fail.
 So the build wont run them you have to run them manually (e.g., in your IDE).
 Better yet take a look at the sophisticated tests over at [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
 A quick outline is to create an empty test suite with annotations of the javascript test files which are to be run:

 ```